ludwigw/liturgical-calendar/docs/architecture.md

 - **Pipeline Layer**: Technical implementation and rendering
 - **Data Layer**: Pure data storage and access

+See also: api_reference.md for method details, image_generation.md for pipeline, caching.md for cache, testing.md for test structure, and examples/ for runnable code.

 ## Component Roles

 ### Core Layer